-The national first place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
-A complete list of other national scholarships range from $1,000-$16,000, and the first place winner from each VFW Department (state) wins a minimum scholarship of $1,000.
-Want to apply?
-Read the rules and eligibility requirements, and find your sponsoring local VFW Post as applications must be turned in by midnight, Oct.
+The national first place winner receives a $35,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
+A complete list of other national scholarships range from $1,000-$21,000, and the first place winner from each VFW Department (state) wins at least a scholarship of $1,000.
+Before submitting your essay, read the rules and eligibility requirements, and find your sponsoring local VFW Post as applications must be turned in by midnight, Oct.
 31. Download and complete the 2023-2024 Voice of Democracy entry form here.

-Erin Stoeckig, a high school junior from Mayo High School in Rochester, Minnesota, was named the 2020-2021 Voice of Democracy first place winner.
-Erin's speech on the theme, "Is This the Country the Founders Envisioned?" won her a $30,000 college scholarship.
-Erin was sponsored by VFW Post 1215 and its Auxiliary in Rochester, Minnesota.
-Watch as Erin delivered her speech during the VFW's first-ever virtual Parade of Winners award ceremony, live on Facebook.
+Scotland Stewart, a sophomore at Franklin County High School in Winchester, Tennessee,, was named the 2022-2023 Voice of Democracy first place winner.
+Scotland’s speech on the theme, "Why is the Veteran Important?" won him a $35,000 college scholarship.
+Scotland was sponsored by VFW Post 1893 in Estill Springs, Tennessee.
+Watch as Scotland delivered his speech during the VFW's Parade of Winners award ceremony or read it here.

 Want to catch up on everything that happened this year?
-You can watch the Parade of Winners ceremony which was streamed live on Facebook, see this year's complete list of winners, or listen to the winning essay from your state.
+You can watch the full Parade of Winners ceremony which was streamed live on Facebook, or see this year's complete list of winners.